Don Mattingly: Los Angeles Dodgers (2010–2015)

 Mattingly stated that one of his managerial idols was Tony La Russa.
 Mattingly admired La Russa from his playing days with the Yankees in the late 1980s.
 LaRussa had managed the dominant Oakland Athletics teams of the era.
 Mattingly recalled that despite the A's superiority to the Yankees, they still played intensely.

 On January 7, 2014, Mattingly and the Dodgers agreed on a three-year contract extension for him to remain as manager of the Dodgers.
-On September 29, 2015, Mattingly became the first manager in the history of the Dodgers franchise, in both Brooklyn and Los Angeles, to lead the team to the playoffs in three consecutive seasons.
-The Dodgers lost in five games to the New York Mets in the NLDS.
+In the subsequent two seasons, the Dodgers won the NL West but lost the NLDS both years; in four games to the Cardinals in 2014, and in five games to the New York Mets in 2015.

 On October 22, 2015, the Dodgers and Mattingly mutually agreed to part ways, and he stepped down from his position with one year left on his contract.
+Some have suggested that the Dodgers were not willing to give Mattingly a long-term contract, while Mattingly has since said that his decision was based on family considerations.
 He had a 446–363 record with the Dodgers, with a winning percentage of .551, which was second-best in Los Angeles Dodgers history.
 He finished with a postseason record of eight wins and 11 losses and was the first manager in franchise history to guide the team to three straight postseason appearances.

 Miami Marlins (2016–2022)

-In fall of 2015, Mattingly signed a four-year contract to manage the Miami Marlins.
-Mattingly led the Marlins to win 79 games in his first year (the most wins for the team since winning 80 in 2010), which had him place fifth in the final voting for NL Manager of the Year.
+In the fall of 2015, Mattingly signed a four-year contract to manage the Miami Marlins.
+Mattingly led the Marlins to 79 wins in his first year (the most wins for the team since winning 80 in 2010), which had him place fifth in the final voting for NL Manager of the Year.
 In 2020, Mattingly led the Marlins to the NL Wild Card, leading them to the playoffs for the first time since 2003.
 He also won the NL Manager of the Year award.
 On July 8, 2021, Mattingly's mutual option for the 2022 season was picked up by both the Marlins and him.
 On September 25, 2022, Mattingly stated that the Marlins and he mutually agreed that he would finish the season as manager, and not return to the role in 2023.

-Toronto Blue Jays

-On November 30, 2022, the Toronto Blue Jays announced that Mattingly would join the team as its bench coach.